Unidata/netcdf-fortran/docs/netcdf-f77.md

 flag, if only a few netCDF accesses need to be synchronized among processes.

-It is important to note that changes to the ancillary data, such as attribute values, are not propagated automatically by use of the NF\_SHARE flag.
+It is important to note that changes to the ancillary data,ch as attribute values, are not propagated automatically by use of the NF\_SHARE flag.
 Use of the NF\_SYNC function is still required for this purpose.